RhysHill/Cybersecurity-Audit-Project/Cyber-Security-Audit-Project/README.md

 Results & Findings
 The audit uncovered several critical risks that required immediate attention, including a lack of data encryption for sensitive customer information, non-existent data backups, and insufficient access controls.
 These findings, along with a complete, prioritised action plan, are detailed in the full report.

-View the Full Audit Report
-I invite you to review the complete professional report to see my full analysis and recommendations.